BIC's initial goal from the outset has been to position the Sarnia-Lambton region as a world-scale Hybrid Chemistry Cluster.

 Today visitors are coming from around the world to learn how and why Sarnia is succeeding in integrating green and sustainable chemistry with its traditional petroleum industries, as well as to explore partnership opportunities.

-The event attracted a wide range of industry, institutional and government representatives.
-Attendees learned about the vision and objectives of the AgSci Cluster and the Biomass Value Chain.
+The first annual event attracted a wide range of industry, institutional and government representatives.
+Attendees learned about the vision and objectives of the AgSci Cluster and its positive contribution to the bioeconomy.